Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is the GHG Protocol?

 The GHG Protocol (Greenhouse Gas Protocol) is the international reference framework for greenhouse gas accounting.
-It was launched in 2001 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) with a clear purpose: to provide a standardized methodology that facilitates data comparability across companies and sectors.
+It was launched in 2001 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) with a clear goal: to provide a standard methodology that lets companies and sectors compare data on a like-for-like basis.

-ISO 14064-1:2019 is a standard from the International Organization for Standardization (ISO) that establishes detailed principles and requirements for the quantification and reporting of GHG emissions.
-Unlike the GHG Protocol, which does not include a certification mechanism, ISO is designed to be verifiable and auditable by accredited third parties.
+ISO 14064-1:2018 is a standard from the International Organization for Standardization (ISO) that sets out the principles and requirements for quantifying and reporting GHG emissions and removals at organisation level.
+Unlike the GHG Protocol, which on its own does not include a certification mechanism, ISO 14064-1 is designed to be verifiable and auditable by accredited third parties.

-This standard is part of the ISO 14000 family, focused on environmental management, and integrates easily with other management systems such as ISO 14001.
-In Spain, it has an added value: reports verified under ISO 14064-1 are accepted by the Spanish National Accreditation Body (ENAC) and comply with the formal requirements of the MITECO Registry.
+This standard is part of the ISO 14000 family of environmental management standards and integrates easily with systems such as ISO 14001.
+In Spain it carries added value: verification of ISO 14064-1 reports by bodies accredited by the Spanish National Accreditation Body (ENAC) meets the requirements of Spain's MITECO carbon-footprint registry for access to the verified seal.

 Key differences between the GHG Protocol and ISO 14064-1

-Although both standards pursue the same objective—accounting for and reporting GHG emissions—their approaches differ significantly.
+Although both pursue the same objective, accounting for and reporting GHG emissions, their approaches differ in origin, structure, verification and cost.
+This table summarises the key differences:

-• If you need regulatory backing, data traceability, and the ability to pass official audits, then ISO 14064-1 is the most appropriate option.
-In Spain, its certification also offers a competitive edge in public tenders and procurement processes with large clients requiring verified sustainability evidence.
+If what you need is regulatory backing, data traceability and the ability to pass official audits, ISO 14064-1 is the more appropriate choice.
+In Spain, its verification offers an advantage in public tenders and in contracts with large clients that demand verified evidence.

-In many cases, the most robust solution is to combine both approaches.
-This hybrid strategy uses the GHG Protocol for international communication and comparability, while ISO 14064-1 ensures compliance and credibility with administrations and auditors.
+In many cases the most robust solution is to combine both approaches in a hybrid strategy: use the GHG Protocol for calculation, communication and international comparability, and ISO 14064-1 to guarantee compliance and credibility before public authorities and auditors.
+It is worth remembering that both frameworks are compatible, since they share the principles of relevance, completeness, consistency, transparency and accuracy.

 Which of the two standards is more expensive to apply?

-The GHG Protocol is usually more economical because it does not require certification.
-ISO 14064-1, however, entails additional costs for audits and certifications, though it provides greater credibility.
+The GHG Protocol is usually cheaper because it does not require certification.
+ISO 14064-1 involves additional audit and external verification costs, but it brings greater credibility with third parties.

-Is it possible to apply both standards at the same time?
+Can both standards be applied at the same time?

 Yes.
-In fact, more and more companies are using the GHG Protocol for international communication and ISO 14064-1 to meet Spanish and European regulatory requirements.
+More and more companies use the GHG Protocol for calculation and international communication and ISO 14064-1 to meet regulatory requirements in Spain and the EU.
+Their methodologies are compatible.

 Jaume Fontal